konika098/JS-Interview-Qun/README.md

 ## 9 .
 Explain the concept of hoisting in JavaScript.
 **Ans:** Hoisting is a JavaScript behavior where variable and function declarations are moved to the top of their containing scope during compilation.
 However, only the declarations are hoisted, not the initializations.
 ## 10 .
 What is the purpose of the bind method in JavaScript?
-**Ans"** The bind method is used to create a new function with a specified value and, optionally, initial arguments.
+**Ans:** The bind method is used to create a new function with a specified value and, optionally, initial arguments.
 It is often used to bind a function to a specific context, ensuring that this inside the function refers to the desired object.